 Select the Enter Manually option to launch the step-by-step wizard:

-Tip: You can save a lot of time by customizing your property templates and using one of them when adding new properties.
-Read this help article to learn how to do this.
+Tip: you can save a lot of time by customizing your property templates and using one of them when adding new properties.
+Read this guide to learn how to do this.

 Step 3: Fill in the Property Description